 Seasons:The ideal time for this trek is April to June and September to November.

 Day 01: Arrive Paro & Paro sightseeing

 Arrive Paro by Drukair.
-After immigration, collection of baggage and customs formalities, you will be received by the representative of Access Bhutan Tours & Treks.
+After immigration, collection of baggage and customs formalities, you will be received by the representative of Bhutan All Seasons Tours & Treks.

 After lunch/refreshment depending on your flight arrival timing, you will visit the following:

 - a Farm house in Paro valley .A visit to a farm house offers a good glimpse into the lifestyle of a farmer.

 - Paro Rinpung Dzong (fortress), built in 1645 to defend the valley against Tibetan invaders.
 The Dzong is now being used as an administration center and school for monks.
 From the Dzong you will walk down to Rimpung Bridge (Traditonal Cantilever Bridge), oldest bridge in Bhutan.

 - Kyichu temple,one of the 108 temples built in the 7th century by the Tibetan King Songsten Gampo.
 The story goes that a giant demon lay across the whole area of Tibet and the Himalayas and was preventing the spread of Buddhism.
 To overcome her, King Songtsen Gampo decided to build 108 temples, which would be placed on all the points of her body.
 Of these 108 temples, 12 were built in accordance with precise plans.
 Thus, it happened that in about the year AD 638 the temple of Jokhang in Lhasa was built over the very heart of the demon.